brunojppb/brunojppb.github.io/_posts/2018-09-18-why-work-visa-applications-have-to-suck.md

 author: Bruno Paulino
 title: Why Austrian visa applications have to suck?
 permalink: entries/8-why-work-visa-applications-have-to-suck
+keywords: visa,work,austria,red-white-red card,IT,expat
+meta_description: Visa aplications are usually messy, but in Austria...
+It's complicated.
 ---

-In Austria, there are many kinds of visas, but the most common for work in the IT field is called **rot-weiß-rot-karte** (red-white-red card) and there are a few categories within that one can fall under.
+In Austria, there are many kinds of visas, but the most common for work in the IT field is called **rot-weiß-rot-karte** (red-white-red card) and there are a few categories within that one can pick.
 Mine was [**Other key workers**](https://www.migration.gv.at/en/types-of-immigration/permanent-immigration/other-key-workers/).
 This category can be used when a company cannot find a capable person in the local labor market.
 That is fairly common in the IT market around the world, where usually there are more jobs available than skilled people.

 I am originally from Brazil, but currently living in Vienna, Austria. in 2016, my wife and I decided to move abroad to have a different experience.
 It has been an amazing journey so far and we don't regret of doing that.